mxagar/elastic_search_guide/README.md

 After a short moment, Kibaba is ready at port `5601`:

 - We open the URL in the Terminal, which has a security code: `http://localhost:5601/?code=xxxxxx`.
-- We are requested for the enrollment token, `ELASTIC_TOKEN`, which we paste.
+- We are requested for the enrollment token, `ELASTIC_ENROLLMENT_TOKEN`, which we paste.

 Now everything is setup.
 We can log in into Kibana, which is like the GUI for ES.
 We can user the superuser credentials.